 The Occupational Safety and Health (OSH) Act of 1970 requires an employer to offer a workplace that is free from known hazards to his employees.

 Warehouse operators and rack owners are legally responsible for providing a safe workplace to their employees.
-The improper use, selection, installation or maintenance of racking and storage systems may put workers at risk of injury and expose employers to serious liability in case of an accident.
+The improper use, selection, installation, or maintenance of racking and storage systems may put workers at risk of injury and expose employers to severe liability in case of an accident.

 - Protecting your employees and assets

 - Reducing the risks of damaging products and equipment

 - Reducing downtime when the rack is put out of use because it is damaged

 For more information on how to improve pallet rack safety, you can read: